Flatwearable Artisan Jewelry Inc Statement of Limited Warranty

 Exclusions and Modifications under this Limited Warranty

-This warranty does not cover any normal wear and tear of the grey or nylon rollers, T-back, padded adhesive strips, Velcro, nylon forming blocks, the stripping/cross
+This warranty does not cover any normal wear and tear of the nylon rollers or forming blocks, T-back, padded adhesive strips, Velcro, the stripping/cross threading of

-threading of bolts or holes, or any other problems with the Bender caused by abuse, misuse, or an act of God.
+bolts or holes, or any other problems with the Bender caused by abuse, misuse, or an act of God.
+The use of an arbor press other than the required 1-ton press voids this warranty.

 Further, this warranty does not cover any incidental or consequential damages, and replaces any implied warranty of merchantability or fitness for a particular purpose